 - Top with the remaining cream eggs, once the cheesecake has set.

-Let me know if you make it, and what you think!
+Additionally, let me know if you make it, and what you think!
 Finally, find more of my recipes here!